Nikolay Krastev (footballer, born 1996)

-Nikolay Krastev (Николай Кръстев; born 6 December 1996) is a Bulgarian professional footballer who plays as a goalkeeper for Bulgarian First League club Slavia Sofia.
+Nikolay Krastev (Николай Кръстев; born 6 December 1996) is a Bulgarian professional footballer who plays as a goalkeeper.

 Career

 Krastev made his professional debut in a 0-2 league loss from Pomorie on 27 February 2016.

 He made his league debut for Levski against Dunav during the 2016–17 Bulgarian First League, on 28 February 2017.
 Levski drew 2-2 and Krastev played full 90 minutes on the pitch.
 6 days later he became man of the match in the Eternal derby of Bulgarian football against CSKA Sofia, won by Levski with 2-1.

 On 4 May 2017 his contract was extended with 3 years, keeping him in the team until 31 July 2020.

 In August 2017, Krastev was loaned to Second League club Botev Vratsa.
 In January 2018, he was called back to Levski's first team.
 In June 2018, Krastev was loaned again to newly promoted Botev Vratsa.
-In February 2022, Krastev signed a two-and-half-year contract with Slavia Sofia.
+In February 2022, Krastev signed a two-and-a-half-year contract with Slavia Sofia.